mastoffel/inbreedR/cran-comments.md

 * win-builder (release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs
+There were no ERRORs or WARNINGs

+There was 1 NOTE

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Martin A. Stoffel <martin.adam.stoffel@gmail.com>' New submission

 ## Downstream dependencies